-- 1) Your son, daughter, stepson, stepdaughter, or legally adopted son or daughter, - A child who lived with you in your home as a member of your family, if placed with you by an authorized placement agency for legal adoption, or - 3) A foster child (any child who lived with you in your home as a member of your family for the entire year).
+- 1) Your son, daughter, stepson, stepdaughter, or legally adopted son or daughter, - 2) A child who lived with you in your home as a member of your family, if placed with you by an authorized placement agency for legal adoption, or - 3) A foster child (any child who lived with you in your home as a member of your family for the entire year).

 Member of household.
-If the person is not related to you, he or she must have lived in your home as a member of your household for the entire year (except for temporary absences, such as for vacation or school) for you to be able to claim his or her exemption.
+If the person is not related to you, he or she must have lived in your home as a member of your household for the entire year (except for temporary absences, such as for vacation or school).
 A person is not a member of your household if at any time during your tax year the relationship between you and that person violates local law.

-2. Citizenship Test
+2. Citizen or Resident Test

-To meet the citizenship test, a person must be a U.S. citizen or resident, or a resident of Canada or Mexico for some part of the calendar year in which your tax year begins.
+To meet the citizen or resident test, a person must be a U.S. citizen or resident, or a resident of Canada or Mexico for some part of the calendar year in which your tax year begins.

 Children usually are citizens or residents of the country of their parents.
 If you were a U.S. citizen when your child was born, the child may be a U.S. citizen although the other parent was a nonresident alien and the child was born in a foreign country.
-If so, and the other exemption tests are met, the child is your dependent and you may take the exemption.
+If so, and the other dependency tests are met, the child is your dependent and you may take the exemption.
 It does not matter if the child lives abroad with the nonresident alien parent.

 Special rule for your adopted child.
-If you are a U.S. citizen living abroad who has legally adopted a child who meets the other exemption tests, the citizenship test does not apply.
+If you are a U.S. citizen living abroad who has legally adopted a child who meets the other dependency tests, the citizen or resident test does not apply.
 You can take the exemption if your home is the child's main home and the child is a member of your household for the entire year.